 I am the technical lead at a Warrington based payments services provider.
 I manage a small team of developers as well as writing software for the business.

-I've been there for seven years and I am enjoying every minute of it.
+I've been there for the best part of a decade and I am enjoying every minute of it.

 Python.
 Python doesn't force any particular programming paradigm on to you, it gets out of the way and lets you program.
 It's got a very strong user community and it supports higher-order functions natively.
 Its duck-typing allows you to mock classes with ease, which is good since I'm a strong believer in test driven development.